caldwell619/bashyGoody/README.md

 This `bash-migration` script adds several convenient short cuts as well as a syntax aware prompt.

+## Migrating Bash
+The `bash-migration` script will add the following files to root:
+- `.bash_git_autocomplete`
+- `.bash_git_prompt`
+- `.bash_git_syntax_aware`

+These files allow for the features below

+It will prompt you to see if you'd like to overwrite your bash, or append to the end.
+If you have previous configurations, append.
+If it's a new computer with no configurations, overwriting is fine.

 ## Syntax Highlighting

 - The prompt will be `>>` when not in a git repository.